StephanieRuthJones/backend-assessment/README.md

 - Use [Postman](https://www.postman.com/downloads/) to test your API endpoints.
 Read [Postmant documentation] (https://learning.postman.com/docs/getting-started/introduction/) as needed.
 - Use [axios documentation](https://www.npmjs.com/package/axios) as needed.
 - Use [Express documentation](https://expressjs.com/en/4x/api.html) as needed.
+- Use [Rick and Morty API](https://rickandmortyapi.com/documentation/) documentation as needed.
 - Be sure to import and register routes in the `app.js` file as you create them.

 ### Setup Instructions